-Sarah Drew is a Cornish jeweller who makes stunning, contemporary eclectic jewellery and headdresses.
-Sarah's designs are somewhat inspirational to us and we think they will be to any jeweller looking to create unique, one-off designs that stand out from the crowd.
+Sarah Drew is a Cornish jeweller who makes stunning, contemporary eclectic jewellery.
+Sarah's designs are so inspirational to us and we think they will be to any jeweller looking to create unique, one-off designs that stand out from the crowd.

 Sarah uses many natural found materials to make her jewellery, everything from driftwood, to shells, twigs and pebbles.
 As well as weathered man-made materials such as sea-plastic, sea-string and sea-glass.
-She combines these finds with chunky, old-looking handmade chains made from eco-silver and eco gold.
-We supply a good range of eco-silver at Kernowcraft, it is produced from recycled scrap silver in a totally traceable and fully audited process.
+Sarah combines these finds with chunky, old-looking handmade chains made from eco-friendly silver and eco-friendly gold.
+We supply a range of eco-friendly silver wire and sheet at Kernowcraft, it is produced from recycled scrap silver in a totally traceable and fully audited process.
 A very popular product that adds an attractive selling point to jewellery.

 "When working with the materials I often crochet settings around sea glass or wire wrap it to avoid having to drill it - as that is a tricky job.
 The sea plastic and driftwood however is easy to drill and then connect to wire!"

-To drill through different materials such as the ones that Sarah uses, we recommend the Dremel 4000.
+To drill through different materials such as the ones that Sarah uses, we recommend the Dremel 4000 Multi Tool.
 It has a range of drill bits to ensure that you can create the right sized hole without damaging the material.
 Sarah also likes to incorporate semi-precious gemstones in her designs to help compliment the materials she has used.